pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         :param bytes data: The data you wish to pass into the context.
         :return bytes: Returns the data that was encrypted or decrypted.

+        When the ``BlockCipher`` was constructed in a mode turns it into a stream cipher, this will return bytes immediately, however in other modes it will return blocks in chunks, whose size is determined by the cipher's block size.

     .. method:: finalize()

         :return bytes: Returns the remainder of the data.